12 Tips on how to Get a Good Deal on a New Car

-I recently found the above video, which was taken at an Ignite Conference, on how to purchase a new vehicle at a good price.
+I found a great video, which was taken at an Ignite Conference, on how to purchase a new vehicle at a good price.
 I’ve never heard of the presenter, Rob Gruhl, but he has some pretty sound strategic advice on how to buy a new car for a good price.
 Here’s a summary of Rob’s advice mixed in with some of my thoughts:

 1. Plan on taking two full weekends